hpthai7/hpthai.github.io/conemu-git-bash-on-windows/index.md

-# Install a multi-window Linux-like terminal on Windows
+# Multi-windows Linux-like terminal on Windows

 The frustration of having a Linux-like terminal with bash environment for development purpose has been lingering for a while.